Amnesia

 Typical memory function involves many parts of the brain.
 Any disease or injury that affects the brain can affect memory.

 Amnesia can result from damage to brain structures that form the limbic system, which controls emotions and memories.
-They include the thalamus found deep within the center of the brain.
+Those brain structures include the thalamus found deep within the center of the brain.
 They also include the hippocampal formations found within the temporal lobes of the brain.

 - Stroke.

 - Brain inflammation, which may be due to an infection with a virus such as herpes simplex virus.
 Or inflammation may be a result of an autoimmune reaction to cancer somewhere in the body.
-It also may be due to an autoimmune reaction in the absence of cancer.
+It also may be due to an autoimmune reaction without cancer in the body.

 - Not enough oxygen in the brain.
-This may happen as a result of a heart attack, respiratory distress or carbon monoxide poisoning.
+This may happen as a result of a heart attack, breathing trouble or carbon monoxide poisoning.

 - Long-term alcohol misuse that leads to too little vitamin B-1, known as thiamin, in the body.
-When this happens, it's called Wernicke-Korsakoff syndrome.
+This condition is called Wernicke-Korsakoff syndrome.

 - Tumors in areas of the brain that control memory.

-- Alzheimer's disease and other diseases that involve the degeneration of nerve tissue.
+- Alzheimer's disease and related diseases that involve the loss of brain cells that are important for memory.

 - Seizures.

-- Certain medicines such as benzodiazepines or others that act as sedatives.
+- Medicine such as benzodiazepines and other medicines that act as sedatives.

-Head injuries that cause a concussion, whether from a car accident or sports, can lead to confusion and problems remembering new information.
-This is especially common in the early stages of recovery.
-Mild head injuries typically don't cause lasting amnesia, but more-severe head injuries may cause permanent amnesia.
+Head injuries that cause a concussion can lead to confusion.
+They also can make it hard to remember new information.
+This is especially common in the early stages of recovery after a concussion.
+Mild head injuries typically don't cause lasting amnesia.
+But head injuries that are more serious may cause permanent amnesia.

-Another rare type of amnesia, called dissociative amnesia, stems from emotional shock or trauma.
+Another rare type of amnesia, called dissociative amnesia, comes from emotional shock or trauma.
 It can result from being the victim of a violent crime or experiencing other trauma.
-In this disorder, people may lose personal memories and information about their lives.
-The memory loss is usually brief.
+In dissociative amnesia, people may lose personal memories and information about their lives.
+This type of amnesia typically doesn't last long.

 Risk factors